top of page

 Why does the voice change?

+The root cause of the voice change in boys lies in hormonal changes—primarily an increase in testosterone.
 The anatomical changes in the vocal cords and larynx are mentioned above.
 However, why does the voice change in puberty?
 Testosterone increases in boys during puberty.
 This causes lengthening and thickening in the larynx.
 However, in females, one can’t see these changes.
 In girls, the impact of estrogen and progesterone makes them sound feminine.
+In contrast, do girls’ voices change during puberty?
+Yes, but the influence of estrogen and progesterone causes only slight changes, resulting in a softer and slightly deeper tone, without the dramatic break seen in boys.

 When does the voice change?